September National Childhood Obesity Awareness Month

 Take action to increase awareness about childhood obesity.

-- Host a community cleanup event to help make a neighborhood park a safer place for children to play and be active.
+- Host a community cleanup event to help make a neighborhood park safer for children to be active.

 - Promote farm-to-school programs and school gardens.
 Encourage schools to join the HealthierUS School Challenge.

-- Host a community fitness event where families can be active while learning about local health and fitness resources.
+- Host a community fitness event where families can get active while learning about local health and fitness resources.

 - Set an example by talking with family members and friends about eating healthy, getting enough physical activity, and limiting screen time.